freyaalminde/perl-core/README.md

 ## Roadmap

 The ability to create multiple interpreters may be added, and `PerlInterpreter.shared` removed.
-This requires building Perl with `-Dusemultiplicity`.
+(This requires building Perl with `-Dusemultiplicity`.)

 To better support the App Store guidelines, all modules should ideally be embedded in the binary.
 In this case, to avoid bloat, a script for customizing the Perl distribution may be added.

-A complete build script for building Perl for every platform should be added.
+A complete build script for building `libperl.xcframework` for every platform is currently under development.

 ## Acknowledgements